 In line with that, SMB-owners should establish regular reporting to their employees.
 This can be organized in different forms and intervals, but it’s a necessity that can significantly strengthen the bonds between you and your employees.
 You can do it in different ways, since there are different strategies for calculating workplace productivity.
 If you don’t have too much time, stick to the simplest form: the number of hours each of your employees has worked in the previous period compared with his/her output.

 Also, when writing those reports, make sure that your tone is friendly and supportive, even when a worker has failed in performing their tasks.
 You don’t want to depress such employees, but to remind them that they should and can do much better.
-Employee tracking software used to track employee work.
+Use workplus for monitoring remote teams.

 2. Fact-based rewards